sheenisme/dev-docker/README.md

 2. **Network connectivity issues**
    - If the container can't access the internet, try setting HTTP/HTTPS proxies
    - Use the proxy helper script or set environment variables
+   - Oh My Zsh and plugins may not install if there's no internet connection, but the container will still work

 3. **Container startup failures**
    - Check container logs: `docker logs $container_name`
-   - Verify GPU support is available: `docker info | grep -i runtime`
+   - Verify GPU support if attempting to use it: `docker info | grep -i runtime`

 4. **SSH permission issues**
    - If you encounter permission problems after SSH login:
      1. First login to the container via terminal: `docker exec -it $container_name zsh`
-     2. Then use sudo to modify home directory permissions: `sudo chmod -R 777 /home/$container_user_name`
+     2. Then use sudo to modify home directory permissions: `sudo chmod -R 700 /home/$container_user_name/.ssh`

+5. **ZSH configuration issues**
+   - If Oh My Zsh didn't install properly, use the `install_omz` helper function
+   - If plugins aren't working, use the `install_zsh_plugins` function
+   - Make sure to restart your shell after installing plugins

 ---